dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 ### s3

 The `region` variable should hold the AWS region in which your four data buckets (In Bucket, Processing Bucket etc) are located, e.g. "us-east-1" or "eu-west-1".
+Please note that currently Redshift can only load from buckets in the US region, so you will need to put your data buckets in "us-east-1" if you are using Redshift.

 Within the `s3` section, the `buckets` variables are as follows: